-One of the key factors that affects e-commerce costs is courier service.
-It is not only about the price of the delivery itself, but also about the speed of parcel delivery and the quality of handling returns and complaints.
+One of the key factors that impacts e-commerce cost is courier service.
+Not only is it about the price of the delivery itself, but also about the speed of parcel delivery and the quality of return and complaint-handling.
 All of them influence the overall delivery cost.
-Even the level of personal culture of couriers can be “monetised”, that is, converted into quantifiable profits or losses.
+Even the level of personal culture of couriers can be “monetized”, that is, converted into quantifiable profits or losses.
 That is why it is worth negotiating not only prices, but also the scope and the terms and conditions of courier services.

 Negotiating rates for courier services is a common practice that shouldn’t come as a surprise.
 Before you start the negotiations, you’d better prepare for them, i.e. by analysing your own needs.

 Your basis for negotiations, i.e. assessment of your real needs

 Before you start negotiating prices or choosing a specific courier company, you need to define your own needs.
 Here are the most important questions to be answered before starting negotiations:

 - how many orders per month are you able to declare – you cannot significantly overestimate your monthly volume to get lower rates, because if your actual orders are a lot below the stated number, you will pay for the difference; however, you should analyse the potential consequences of not meeting the declared volume, as it may turn out that the risk may be profitable for you,

 - what are the weight and dimensions of the packages you are going to ship – it is not about all the dimensions of all the packages you are going to ship, but about the marginal values, i.e. the lowest and highest weight of the package and the dimensions of the smallest and largest package,

 - how many small, medium and large parcels you are going to ship – you should try to determine the structure of your future orders in terms of the number of parcels in specific weight and dimension categories; then you should check with the specific courier whether they handle such parcels and which parcels will be treated as standard ones,